Malhar-bhoir/Companion-to-senior-citizens/README.md

 ### 1. Prerequisites

-Install the following:
+You must have the following software installed on your machine:

-- Python 3.11+
+Python (v3.11+)

-- PostgreSQL 12+
+PostgreSQL (v12+): The main application database.

-- Redis 5.0+
+Redis (v5.0+): The message broker.

-  _Windows Note: Use Redis 5.0.14.1 MSI installer for compatibility._
+Windows Note: Use the Redis 5.0.14.1 MSI installer for compatibility. "https://github.com/tporadowski/redis/releases/tag/v5.0.14.1"

 ---